The Point-to-Point Protocol (PPP) Internet Connection

 A key advantage of PPP is that it is an extensible protocol suite.
 Over the years new protocols have been added to the suite, to provide additional features or capabilities.
 For example, PPP is designed not to use just a single authentication protocol, but to allow a choice of which protocol uses for this purpose.

-PPP is capable of operating across all types of interfaces.
-PPP does not impose any restriction regarding transmission rate other than those imposed by the particular interface in use.
+PPP can operate across all types of interfaces.
+PPP does not impose any restriction regarding transmission rate other than those imposed by the interface in use.

 In summary, the Point-to-Point Protocol is a multi-protocol framing mechanism suitable for use over modems, serial lines, and other physical layers.
 It supports error detection, option negotiation, compression, and reliable transmission.